 - Peter McFarland, Senior Business Advisor and lawyer at the Business Innovation Group

-We discuss the three main ways for putting properties into LLC's:
+We discuss the three main ways to put a property into a Limited Liability Company (LLC):

 - Get a loan in your name and hold the property in your personal name